hyrise/hyrise-v1/docs/queryexecution/tx.rst

 Since the session was not ended, it is up to the client to re-use the ``session_context`` returned by the query to eventually use the ``Commit`` or ``Rollback`` plan operation to end the session.

+.. note:

+   The composition of `session_context` may change and should not be altered by the client.
+It is possible to send multiple queries concurrently with the same `session_context`.

+.. note:

+   When a session did not alter any data, there is no need to commit or rollback the session explicitly.

 The following sequence diagram illustrates the first request.